|

 This collection of books are some that have been my favorites since I was little.
 Here’s a list of the best children’s books for homesteaders.

 I grew up in a family that emphasized reading.
-Every night for as long as I remember I’d pick out three books from my shelf to read with my mom, or occasionally my dad.
+Every night for as long as I can remember, I’d pick out three books from my shelf to read with my mom, or occasionally my dad.

 As I grew up, I held on to my favorite picture books from childhood and even kept my favorite chapter books and young adult novels.
 If you look at my bookshelf today, almost half of them are books written for young people.